pipegalera/Andrew-Ng-Neural-Networks-and-Deep-Learning/README.tex.md

 # What is a Neural Network?

+Neural Networks are collection of connected units or nodes called "neurons", which loosely model the neurons in a biological brain.
+The combination of neurons "learn" to perform tasks by considering examples, without being programmed with task-specific rules.
 Think about this function of housing prices as very simple neural network:

 <p align="center">
 <img src="images/nn.png" width="60%" height="60%">